School of Law

 Template Instructions: Open then save the template under a new name.
 The text highlighted in yellow on the new document may be edited with your specific information.
 Please delete the optional pages you do not wish to use.

-Template: (Title Page-Abstract Page) (beta)
+Template: (Title Page-Abstract Page) (temporarily unavailable)

 Doctoral Dissertations: dissertations are required to have a Certification page which placed immediately after the title page and is numbered as page ii.